daviesgeek/tiny-jquery-cycler/CONTRIBUTING.md

 ## Contributing:
 Contributions are welcome.
 There are a couple tasks in the Gruntfile to help with distribution and development.
-All of the Grunt tasks are aliased in the `package.json`
+All of the necessary Grunt tasks are aliased in the `package.json`

 #### build:
 Builds the project and puts the built files in to `dist`